khorh/websites-cubrics/README.md

 # 5. Testing

-Both unit and end-to-end (e2e) testing have been implemented in this project.
+This section provides information on the unit and end-to-end (e2e) testing that have been implemented in this project.

-## 4.1 Unit testing
+## 5.1 Unit testing

 testing-library/react is used for unit testing.
 See https://testing-library.com/ for more information.